 - Turn off the oven and leave to cool in the pan.

 - Take it out when cold and if wait 24 hours before eating.

 Preparation time: 4 hours

 Over the years, we’ve collected a huge number of questions from people trying to make this pastiera cake.
 We’ve decided to answer to the most common.

-Can I make a pastiera napoletana recipe with rice?
+Can I make a pastiera Napoletana with rice?

-Use half of the dose of the cooked one and leave it to soak in a bowl with cold water.
+Use half of the cooked one’s dose and leave it to soak in a bowl with cold water.
 Change water every morning for 3 days.
-After 3 days, drain, rinse and cook the wheat in water over high heat then once it has boiled, let it simmer over medium-low heat for 2 hours.
-Once cooked, drain it completely and use it for your pastiera following the same method explained above for the already cooked wheat.
+After 3 days, drain, rinse and cook the wheat in water over high heat.
+Once it has boiled, let it simmer over medium-low heat for 2 hours.
+Once cooked, drain it completely and use it for your pastiera, following the same method explained above for the already cooked wheat.

 What type of ricotta cheese should I use for my pastiera cake?

-Only sheep’s ricotta cheese should be used: it contains fatter than the cow’s one and this means your cream will be better and much taster.
+Only sheep’s ricotta cheese should be used: it is fatter than the cow’s one, which means your cream will be better and much taster.
 The ricotta must be sieved before being incorporated into the other ingredients.